easytarget/esp32-cam-webserver/README.md

 support it in future.
 Video streaming is implemented with help of WebSocket API, please read [documentation](API.md) for more details.

+#### LILYGO T-SIMCAM

+To be discovered.
+The board is relatively stable so far.

 ## Setup:

 * For programming you will need a suitable development environment.
 Possible options include Visual Studio Code, Arduino Studio or Espressif development environment .

-### Wiring for AI-THINKER Boards (and similar clone-alikes)
+### Wiring for AI-THINKER Board (and similar clone-alikes without USB port)

 Is pretty simple, You just need jumper wires, no soldering really required, see the diagram below.
 ![Hoockup](assets/hookup.png)

-* Connect the **RX** line from the serisal adapter to the **TX** pin on ESP32
+* Connect the **RX** line from the serisal adapter to the **TX** pin on AI-THINKER board
 * The adapters **TX** line goes to the ESP32 **RX** pin
-* The **GPIO0** pin of the ESP32 must be held LOW (to ground) when the unit is powered up to allow it to enter it's programming mode.
+* The **GPIO0** pin of the AI-THINKER must be held LOW (to ground) when the unit is powered up to allow it to enter it's programming mode.
 This can be done with simple jumper cable connected at power on, fitting a switch for this is useful if you will be reprogramming a lot.
-* You will to supply 5v to the ESP32 in order to power it during programming; the FTDI board alone fails to supply this sometimes.
-The ESP32 CAM board is very sensitive to the quality of power source.
+* You will to supply 5v to the AI-THINKER in order to power it during programming; the FTDI board alone fails to supply this sometimes.
+The AI-THINKER CAM board is very sensitive to the quality of power source.
 Decoupling capacitors are very much recommended.

+### Connecting LILYGO T-SIMCAM

+This board is equipped with USB-C, so all you need is a USB-C port on your PC and a cable.
+It has the reset and programming push buttons already so no breadboarding / external connections other than USB-C required.
+In order to program, press both buttons simultaneously.

 ### Download the Sketch, Unpack and compile
 Download the latest release of the sketch from this repository.
 Once you have done that you